vsedov/NeorgBot/README.md

 After installation of the dependencies, run the bot with `poetry run task start`.

-**IMPORTANT:** Before making a pull request, test whether your code works as intended with `poetry run task test`.
-For additional information we recommended reading the [readme.md](https://github.com/vsedov/NeorgBot/blob/master/tests/readme.md) file found in the `tests` folder.
+**IMPORTANT:** Before making a pull request, test whether your code works as intended and has passed all checks from the linters with `poetry run task test`.
+For additional information we recommend reading the [readme.md](https://github.com/vsedov/NeorgBot/blob/master/tests/readme.md) file found in the `tests` folder.